homeylab/bookstack-file-exporter/README.md

 The exporter can also do housekeeping duties and keep a configured number of archives and delete older ones.
 See `keep_last` property in the [Configuration](#options-and-descriptions) section.
 Object storage provider configurations include their own `keep_last` property for flexibility.

+#### File Naming
 For file names, `slug` names (from Bookstack API) are used, as such certain characters like `!`, `/` will be ignored and spaces replaced from page names/titles.
+If your page has an empty `slug` value for some reason (draft that was never fully saved), the exporter will use page name with the `slugify` function from Django to generate a valid slug.
+Example: `My Page.bin Name!` will be converted to `my-page-bin-name`.

+You may also notice some directories (books) and/or files (pages) in the archive have a random string at the end, example - `nKA`: `user-and-group-management-nKA`.
+This is expected and is because there were resources with the same name created in another shelve and bookstack adds a string at the end to ensure uniqueness.

+#### Directory Layout
 All sub directories will be created as required during the export process.
 ```
 Shelves --> Books --> Chapters --> Pages